 Since a young age I took great interest in the natural environment, in particular birds and later on trees.
 As I grew older I understood the importance of a healthy environment to our wellbeing and took interest in current local challenges that affect our quality of life, mainly transport and the sustainable co-existence of man with the natural environment.

 As Public Relations Officer I am committed to put forward my energy and ideas to move bicycle commuting in Malta forward.
 The potential is huge, and so can the change be.

 I once read that one of the steps you should take to make your day happier is to eliminate the things that make you unhappy in the first place.
 Sounds painfully obvious but it intrigued me nonetheless.
-One of the things I had identified was being stuck in traffic and the unpredictability of travel times as a result.
+One of the things I had identified was being stuck in traffic for hours every week, and the unpredictability of travel times as a result.
 In 2018, I took the plunge and bought a pedelec.
 To this day, I still consider it to be one of the best purchases I ever made.
 It has changed my lifestyle and means of travel as it has reduced my dependency on my car drastically.
-Whenever I commute alone, I reach for my bike, rain or shine.
+Whenever I need to commute alone, I reach for my bike - rain or shine.

 As the BAG community grew during recent years, I have eagerly followed it across various media platforms as the robust and leading voice, defending the rather powerless local bicycle commuter.
 I too share BAG’s vision and firmly believe in a clean, efficient and democratic solution to Malta and Gozo’s mobility, health and environmental challenges by having cycling and walking at the core.

 Here I am today, involved directly as part of the committee as opposed to the younger-keyboard-warrior-me, eager to collaborate with people from all walks (and cycles) of life, share ideas, learn and be able to pass on the knowledge and experience gained for the betterment of society.